sweet-tooth-clojure/describe/README.md

 * _UCHAR_: username contains invalid character
 * _UTAKEN_: username is already taken (compare db, an external value)

-The control for these validations looks like this:
+The control flow for these validations looks like this:

 ```
          UCOUNT